GoyoStach/Obsidian-Posts/Tips on how ask & search as a junior dev.md

 **What you should do**:
 ```
-<n00b> Hey goyo I have some issue on passing some props to my react component here is my code and i cant seem to understand why it doesn't work
+<n00b> Hey goyo I have some issue on using some props
+in my react component.
+Here is my code and
+I cant seem to understand why it doesn't work
 <goyo> No problem, i'll check it in between meeting and will get back to you before tomorrow morning.
 ```
 Many benefits :